WilliamCesarSantos/task-manager/readme.md

 - **Status**: `OPEN` or `CLOSED`
 - **Due date**

-All tasks are persisted in a **JSON file**, ensuring data is preserved between executions.
+All tasks are persisted in a **SQLite database**, ensuring data is preserved between executions.

 This project focuses on:
 - Code readability